awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 ## Creating a Custom Shadow Copy Schedule<a name="shadow-schedules"></a>

 Shadow copy schedules use scheduled task triggers in Microsoft Windows to specify when shadow copies are automatically taken\.
 A shadow copy schedule can have multiple triggers, providing you with a lot of scheduling flexibility\.
 Only one shadow copy schedule can exist at a time\.
+Before you can create a shadow copy schedule, you must first set the amount of [shadow copy storage](#shadow-copy-storage)\.

 When you run the `Set-FsxShadowCopySchedule` command on a file system, you overwrite any existing shadow copy schedule\.
 Optionally, you can specify the time zone for a trigger using Windows time zones and the `-TimezoneId` option\.
 For a list of Windows time zones, see Microsoft's [Default Timezone](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-time-zones) documentation or run the following at a Windows command prompt: `tzutil /l`\.
 To learn more about Windows task triggers, see [Task Triggers](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-triggers) in Microsoft Windows Developer Center documentation\.